The Impact Biodiversity Has on Your Health

 Diversifying Your Diet

 According to the USDA, Americans should consume at least 5-9 servings of fruits and vegetables per day depending on their age, gender, and size.
-The unfortunate, reality is, only 1 in 10 Americans consume this much produce daily (7).
+The unfortunate reality is that only one in ten Americans consume this much produce daily (7).
 Several studies that have shown that diets high in fruits, vegetables, fiber and phytochemicals can reduce the risk of some cancers as well as heart disease (8,9,10).

 Mono-cropping and urban development are two major contributors to the lack of diversity in the Standard American Diet (SAD).
 Without a variety of foods in your diet, your body is deprived of essential nutrients that keep you healthy.
 Combined with the unlimited access to processed foods filled with excess sugar, sodium and trans-fat, the SAD is driving American health toward the diseases our food could be saving us from.

-To address the nutritional deficiencies in today’s commercially grown produce, N4L’s mission is to revolutionize Fast Food.
+To address the nutritional deficiencies in today’s commercially grown produce, N4L’s mission is to revolutionize Fast Food through our meal plans.
 Our 3-Day Meal Kit Deliveries ship colorful, nutritious meals to your door within 48 hours of harvest on our farm.
 This makes it convenient to diversify your plate and your palette.
-Our team of dietitians and chefs ensure that each day’s worth of food includes >10 servings of colorful fruits and vegetables so you can fill your body with the nutrients it needs to live a long, healthy life.
+Our team of dietitians and chefs ensure that each day’s worth of food includes more than 10 servings of colorful fruits and vegetables so you can fill your body with the nutrients it needs to live a long, healthy life.

 Bringing Biodiversity to Your Community

 Access to healthy food is a fundamental determinant of health.
 Biodiversity loss impacts food availability, food safety, and dietary quality, which ultimately impacts the health status of our community (11).